syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 Some of these options need special attention in cloud environments:

-* `use_vmac` - forces VRRP virtal router to use virtual MAC address as described in RFC.
-This will decrease convergence time, since there is no need to update ARP entry on client instances.
-This also mitigates some limitations, discovered in our SDN controller, since it caches ARP tables and will reply with MAC address of `ha_first`, even when virtual IP address is moved to `ha_second`.
-When two instances share same MAC, this problem goes away.
+* `use_vmac` - forces VRRP virtual router to use a virtual MAC address as described in RFC.
+This will decrease convergence time, since there is no need to update the ARP entry on client instances.
+This also mitigates some limitations, discovered in our SDN controller, since it caches ARP tables and will reply with the MAC address of `ha_first`, even when the virtual IP address is moved to `ha_second`.
+When two instances share the same MAC address, this problem goes away.
-* `vmac_xmit_base` - forces VRRP to use physical interface MAC address as source when it sends its own packets.
-This is requred for correct operation and to avoid any IP filtering by port security.
+* `vmac_xmit_base` - forces VRRP to use the physical interface MAC address as source when it sends its own packets.
+This is required for correct operation and to avoid any IP filtering by port security.
-* `unicast_src_ip` and `unicast_peer` - since cloud does not support broadcast, all communication must be unicast.
+* `unicast_src_ip` and `unicast_peer` - since the cloud does not support broadcast, all communication must be unicast.

 Now, let's start keepalived and ensure that instances recognize each other, and state of `ha_second` is transitioned to BACKUP.
 Let's check some logs for that.